Sam-js2/Sam-js2.github.io/content/authors/admin/_index.md

     date: '2025-01-01'
     awarder: Gates Cambridge Trust
     summary: |
-      Full scholarship to pursue a PhD at the Cavendish Laboratory, starting michaelmas 2025
+      Full scholarship to pursue a PhD at the Cavendish Laboratory, starting Michaelmas 2025.
 ---

 ## About Me